Graduate Nurse and Midwifery Programs

 Collaborative Graduate Nurse Program between Latrobe Regional Hospital and Yarram District Health Service.

 You will gain experience in 2 acute hospitals, one in a regional and the other in a rural setting, combined with a community rotation.
 The program consists of two, 6-month rotations.
 Six months will be at Latrobe Regional Hospital in the medical/surgical unit and six months will be at Yarram District Health Service in acute medical, the Urgent Care department, district nursing and community palliative care.

 Graduate Nurse Program between Latrobe Regional Hospital and Latrobe Community Health Service.

 You will gain experience in an acute hospital and community setting.
 The program consists of three, 4-month rotations.
-Eight months will be at Latrobe Regional Hospital in the medical/surgical and the medical/palliative care units and four months will be at the Latrobe Community Health Service in district nursing and community palliative care.
+Eight months will be at Latrobe Regional Hospital in the medical and surgical units and 4 months at Latrobe Community Health Service in district nursing and community palliative care.

 Mental Health Postgraduate Nurse Program (Mental Health Stream)